RebeccaHartley/castle-farm/content/farming.md

 sole charge, and over the years has found what works for him in the world of agriculture.

-Richard met his wife Elizabeth at the local Young Farmers group whilst he was President and she was Secretary.
+Richard met his wife Elizabeth at the local Young Farmers group whilst he was Chairman and she was Secretary.
 They went on to have a brood of 4 daughters (what every farmer dreams of!) and the girls have been supported in following their own paths.
 In recent years, his second and youngest daughters have assisted on the farm, with sheep shearing being a particular favourite.